nxp-archive/openil_sja1105-tool/docs/md/sja1105-tool-config.1.md

       after each modification brought to the staging area through the sja1105-tool.
 See sja1105-conf(5) for more details.

-    - If the "dry_run" option is set to true in /etc/sja1105/sja1105.conf, then no write operation will actually be performed to SPI, regardless of the flush condition value.
-Instead, a hexdump of the SPI messages will be printed to stdout.
-Also see sja1105-conf(5).

 save _`XML_FILE`_

 :   - Read the configuration stored in the staging area and export it in a